tekuma/curator-portal/README.md

 It should be possible to automate this as part of testing, e.g., using `webpack`. (low priority, unassigned task)

+### Using the remote testing, staging host

+For SSH to accept the private key, the file permissions must not allow read access by users other than you.
+E.g., this can be achieved from

+    chmod 600 conf/keys/staging

 ### Using an existing remote database

 There is a CloudSQL database named "test-artworkdb" on the Google Cloud project